nirbhayph/spothole.authority/README.md

   * Another screen in the authority app is the map region view section.
 Here they can view potholes reported in their region through an interactive map view.
   * Existing users who have at least one report created can manage the status of their report and add additional comments to it or reply on comments from authorities using this section of the App.
   * A legend is displayed for helping understand the map better.
-  * Custom markers for potholes with different status values ranging on severity are presented to the auhtority on the map.
+  * Custom markers for potholes with different status values ranging on severity are presented to the authority on the map.
   * Authorities can click on any of the markers to view the information window for it.
 On pressing the view button in the info window authorities are presented with the view and update detailed report section.
   * They can update the status and severity directly from this view after clicking the button in the info window.
 On pressing update they are asked to describe their reason of update in a required custom description box.
   * Authorities can also comment on the report they clicked on and view all the other details of the report as a user would in their My Complaints screen.